loco-sync/loco-sync/packages/react/README.md

 # @loco-sync/react

-React hooks for LocoSync, a sync engine for local-first applications.
+React hooks for Loco Sync, a sync engine for local-first applications.

 Full documentation for `@loco-sync/react` can be found [here](https://loco-sync.com).